Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 ##### !end-answer
 ##### !explanation

-The loop in this method gets run `count` number of times. `count` is the length of `input_list`.
+The loop in this method gets run `count` times. `count` is the length of `input_list`.
 As the length of `input_list` changes, so will the number of times the loop gets executed.
 The execution of the loop is _linearly_ proportional to the length of `input_list`.

 <br />